dhms013/pytest/README.md

 # Pytest for beginners

-## Note :
-- this is only backup repositories.
+This is only backup repository.
 I'm starting to learn API test using Python in my free time

-- this Repository contain custom Flask app, and custom Pytest scripts to automate API testing
+## Note
+This repository contains a custom Flask application and custom Pytest scripts for automating API testing.
+The test scenarios cover simple CRUD API testing.
+The Flask application automatically generates JSON file as the database, and the Pytest scripts automatically generate and open HTML reports.
+Ensure you have Python installed before attempting this repository.

 ## Steps to start this pytest using any terminal :
 1. python -m venv venv       # Create your virtual environment